Political Party Registration

 This Guide provides assistance to registered parties to maintain party registration, change party details and party officers and information on the deregistration of political parties.

-- Applications from currently registered parties to register a party logo are expected to take a minimum of eight weeks to complete.
+- Applications from currently registered parties to change a party name, change or enter an abbreviation, or logo are expected to take a minimum of nine weeks to complete.

 - The timeframe for an application to change a party name, abbreviation or logo could be extended if objections are received during the one month public consultation process, as applicant parties have the right of response to objections provided to the AEC.